mitre/fieldmanual/sphinx-docs/Parsers.md

 # Parsers

-CALDERA uses parsers to extract facts from command output.
+Caldera uses parsers to extract facts from command output.
 A common use case is to allow operations to take gathered information and feed it into future abilities and decisions - for example, a discovery ability that looks for sensitive files can output file paths, which will then be parsed into file path facts, and a subsequent ability can use those file paths